Sethupathi-M/supersourcing-assignment/Readme.md

 6. [x] Javascript or Typescript is used for the task.
 7. [ ] Hosted on AWS (optional and bonus if you do)
    - Tried to do it with Azure, but had few issues would take time.
 So skipped this.
+   - This was I was about to do, Create a Container Registry and Push the docker image.
+And from the azure function locate the container.
 8. [ ] Nest JS is used to write the application. (bonus - not compulsory)
    - Not used NestJs, so skipped this.